rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 # Attention!
 This will take ages even on a small FAST5 like in this example.
 You can also cancel that with "ctrl C"
 # You should really run basecalling on a GPU.
 ```

+**Note**: An alternative to Docker is Singularity.
+The commands are slightly different then.
+However, on some systems (e.g. a High-performance cluster) it is not possible to use Docker due to permission settings and then Singularity is an option.
+Luckily, Docker containers can be easily (and automatically) converted into Singularity.